Graduate Admissions: Frequently Asked Questions

 How do I arrange a campus tour?

 You may arrange a campus tour online.
 The graduate campus tour is offered Mondays and Fridays at 1:30pm from September through April, and on Fridays at 1:30 from May through August.
-The tour lasts approximately two hours and is followed by a presentation and opportunity for conversation with graduate admissions counselors.
+The tour lasts approximately two hours and is followed by an opportunity for conversation with a graduate admissions counselor.
 If you are unable to attend a regularly scheduled campus tour you may arrange a special tour by contacting Admissions at firstname.lastname@example.org or 800.232.7242.